-PNEC for water: not applicable
+- PNEC for water: not applicable

-PNEC for sediment: not applicable
+- PNEC for sediment: not applicable

-PNEC for soil: not applicable
+- PNEC for soil: not applicable

 The risk assessment for ecosystems is based on the resulting pH impact on water.
-In any case, the pH of surface water, watercourses or in systems carrying water to purification plants should not be above 9.
+In any case, the pH of surface water, groundwater and ST effluent should not be above 9.

-With regard to the possible presence of crystalline free silica in the respirable fraction, for the professional user, comply with the occupational limits for occupational exposure to respirable crystalline silica during the 8 working hours (OEL (UE) = $0.1 \text{ mg/m}^3$ (respirable fraction, 8h) VLEP (IT) = $0.1 \text{ mg/m}^3$ (respirable fraction, 8h) - Annex XLIII of Legislative Decree.
-81/2008)
+With regard to the possible presence of crystalline free silica in the respirable fraction, for the professional user, comply with the limits for occupational exposure to respirable crystalline silica during the 8 working hours (OEL (UE) = 0.1 mg/m^3 (respirable fraction, 8h) VLEP (IT) = 0.1 mg/m^3 (respirable fraction, 8h) - Annex XLIII of Legislative Decree 81/2008)

-The American Conference of Governmental Industrial Hygienists (ACGIH) recommends a threshold value of 0.025 mg/m.
+The American Conference of Governmental Industrial Hygienists (ACGIH) recommends a threshold value of 0.025 mg/m3.